Aliases for RPS6KB1 Gene

 GeneCards Summary for RPS6KB1 Gene

 RPS6KB1 (Ribosomal Protein S6 Kinase B1) is a Protein Coding gene.
-Diseases associated with RPS6KB1 include Tuberous Sclerosis and Mitral Valve Disease.
-Among its related pathways are p70S6K Signaling and Kit Receptor Signaling Pathway.
+Diseases associated with RPS6KB1 include Glioblastoma Multiforme and Lymphangioleiomyomatosis.
+Among its related pathways are p70S6K Signaling and TGF-beta Signaling Pathway (sino).
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is AKT1.
+An important paralog of this gene is RPS6KB2.